There are many ways to keep power and attraction in a relationship.

 The best thing you can do to have positive power in your relationship is also the best thing you can do for yourself, for your partner and for the world: be the best (wo)man you can be.

-And then leverage that value to shape a partnership that is bigger than the sum of its parts.
+And then leverage that value into shaping a partnership that is bigger than the sum of its parts.